GluuFederation/docs-oxd-prod/3.1.3/sources/index.md

 oxd exposes simple, static APIs for implementing user authentication and authorization against an OAuth 2.0 authorization server like [Gluu](https://gluu.org/docs/ce).
 By externalizing OAuth 2.0 code in a Linux package, oxd makes it easier to ensure and maintain secure, standards-based authentication and authorization across web applications.

 ## Architecture
-The oxd Linux package includes the `oxd-server` and the `oxd-https-extension`.
+The oxd Linux package includes the core `oxd-server` and the optional `oxd-https-extension`.
+Web applications can leverage the oxd APIs via localhost with the oxd-server, or over the web with the https-extension.

 ### oxd-server
 `oxd-server` is designed to work as a standalone service daemon via sockets.
 By default, oxd must be installed on the same host as the web application it is securing.